MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-usage-metering.md

 Then set up metering as follows:

-1. Create an instance of a server \(using the **New\-SCSPFServer** cmdlet\) with the *ServerType* as OMDW.
+1. Create an instance of a server \(using the `New\-SCSPFServer` cmdlet\) with the *ServerType* as OMDW.
-2. Use the **New\-SCSPFSetting** cmdlet to create a setting on that server \(the one created in the previous step\), that has the connection string to OperationsManagerDW database on the OMDW server.
+2. Use the `New\-SCSPFSetting` cmdlet to create a setting on that server \(the one created in the previous step\), that has the connection string to OperationsManagerDW database on the OMDW server.
 3. Verify that the Application Pool account under which SPF\_Usage runs has the ability to query OMDW.
-4. Verify to make sure that the Windows Azure Pack calling account is a member of the SPF\_User local security group on the server that has SPFinstalled.
+4. Verify that the Windows Azure Pack calling account is a member of the SPF\_User local security group on the server that has SPFinstalled.
-5. Run the **New\-SCSPFSetting** command with the parameters described in the following table.
+5. Run the `New\-SCSPFSetting` command with the parameters described in the following table:

     |New\-SCSPFSetting Parameter|Value|
     |-------------------------------|---------|